InterfaithCoding/GuessNumber/feedback.md

 2. Timing and length of break

 #####Suggestions
-Please add your own suggestions - this can include things that you would like to learn or make further in to the course.
+Please add your own suggestions - this can include programmes that you would like to learn/make further in to the course.